Data-Driven Retrospective Cost Adaptive Control for Flight Control Application: Online Identification Using Recursive Least Squares

 For all of the examples in this section, let $G_u(s)$ be given by Case 1 in Table \ref{GvarsGeneral}, and let $G_\rmd(\bfq)$ denote the ZOH discretization of $G(s)$ with $T_\rms = 0.03$ s/step, $EG_\rmd(\bfq)$ is a SISO 12th-order transfer function with a NMP zero at $1.4901$ rad/step.
 Furthermore, $G_0 = G_1= G_2=0$ and $G_3 = 0.2972$, and thus the relative degree of $EG_\rmd(\bfq)$ is $3$ and $G_3$ is its leading numerator coefficient.
 To assess the ability of RLSID to estimate the relative degree and leading numerator coefficient of $EG_\rmd(\bfq)$, $G_{i,k}$ and $G_i$ are compared for $i = 1,2,3.$ Furthermore, to assess the accuracy of the estimate of the NMP zero of $G_\rmd(\bfq)$, the smallest distance $\rmd_{\rmz,k}$ between the zeros of the RLSID model and the NMP zero of $EG_\rmd(\bfq)$ is computed at each step.
 In order to assess the accuracy of open- and closed-loop identification, let $\eta = 12$, which is the order of $EG_\rmd(\bfq).$ Each example in this section involves 100 trials for $0\le t \le 1000$ s.

 \begin{example} \textit{Open-loop RLSID with no disturbance, no sensor noise, showing regularization-induced bias.} Let the input $u_k$ of $G_{\rmd}(\bfq)$ be zero-mean, Gaussian white noise with standard deviation $1$, and let $\overline w_{k,i} = 0$ and $v_k = 0$.
-To demonstrate the effect of regularization, RLSID is applied to the input-output data with two choices of $p_{\rmm,0},$ namely, $p_{\rmm,0} = 10^{-3}$ and $p_{\rmm,0} = 10^4.$ The averaged results from 100 trials are shown in Figure \ref{RLSID_eg1a}.
-As shown in Figure \ref{RLSID_eg1a}, the errors in the estimates of the first three numerator coefficients and the NMP zero are larger for trials with a larger regularization. \mbox{ $\diamond$}
+To demonstrate the effect of regularization, RLSID is applied to the input-output data with two choices of $p_{\rmm,0},$ namely, $p_{\rmm,0} = 10^{-3}$ and $p_{\rmm,0} = 10^4$, where $p_{\rmm,0} = 10^{-3}$ and $p_{\rmm,0} = 10^4$ correspond to large and small regularization, respectively.
+A detailed treatment of regularization-induced bias in RLS is found in \cite{brianACC2021}.
+The averaged results from 100 trials are shown in Figure \ref{RLSID_eg1a}.
+As shown in Figure \ref{RLSID_eg1a}, the errors in the estimates of the first three numerator coefficients and the NMP zero are larger for trials with larger regularization. \mbox{ $\diamond$}

 \end{example}

 \begin{example} \textit{Open-loop RLSID with disturbance and sensor noise.} Let the input $u_k$ of $G_{\rmd}(\bfq)$ be zero-mean, Gaussian white noise with standard deviation $1$, let and $p_{\rmm,0} = 10^4.$ To demonstrate the effect of disturbance and sensor noise, RLSID is applied to the input-output data with $\overline{w}_k = 0, v_k = 0,$ and with $\overline w_{k,i},v_k$ being zero-mean, Gaussian white noise with standard deviations $10,1,$ respectively.
 The averaged results from 100 trials are shown in Figure \ref{RLSID_eg2a}.
 As shown in Figure \ref{RLSID_eg2a}, the errors in the estimates of the first three numerator coefficients and the NMP zero are larger for the trials with disturbance and sensor noise present. \mbox{ $\diamond$}